Skip to main content

 Monitor transfer status in real-time using event listeners.

-// Listen for transfer events
+// Listen for incoming transfer events

 wallet.on("transfer:claimed", (transferId, updatedBalance) => {

-console.log(`Transfer ${transferId} claimed!
+console.log(`Incoming transfer ${transferId} claimed!
 New balance: ${updatedBalance} sats`);

 });